-Many Oracle designs on Ethereum have been implemented on an ad-hoc basis, with varying degrees of decentralization and security.
+Many oracle designs on Ethereum have been implemented on an ad-hoc basis, with varying degrees of decentralization and security.
 Because of this, the ecosystem has witnessed numerous high-profile hacks where the oracle implementation is the primary attack vector.
 Some of these vulnerabilities are discussed here.
-A lack of a robust price oracle has held back the adoption of DeFi and made it difficult and costly for new entrants to launch new derivative products.

-Uniswap V2 includes several improvements for price feeds built on top of it.
+Uniswap V2 includes several improvements for supporting manipulation-resistant public price feeds.
 First, every pair measures (but does not store) the market price at the beginning of each block, before any trades take place.
-This price is expensive to manipulate because it is by the last transaction, whether it is a mint, swap, or burn, in a previous block.
+This price is expensive to manipulate because it is set by the last transaction, whether it is a mint, swap, or burn, in a previous block.

 To set the measured price to one that is out of sync with the global market price, an attacker has to make a bad trade at the end of a previous block , typically with no guarantee that they will arbitrage it back in the next block.
 Attackers will lose money to arbitrageurs unless they can “selfishly” mine two blocks in a row.
 This type of attack presents several challenges and has not been observed to date.

 Unfortunately, this alone is not enough.
 If significant value settles based on the price resulting from this mechanism, an attack’s profit will likely outweigh the loss.

 Instead, Uniswap V2 adds this end-of-block price to a single cumulative-price variable in the core contract weighted by the amount of time this price existed.
 This variable represents a sum of the Uniswap price for every second in the entire history of the contract.